The image below highlights our progress achievements...

-The Lakeland Aero Club first originated in August of 2011 with a purpose of getting Polk County youth involved in aviation.
-Mr. Ray, an aviation philanthropist, created the concept of the Lakeland Aero Club, and even funded the program to help establish its success.
+The Lakeland Aero Club first originated in August of 2011 with the purpose of getting today's youth involved in aviation.
+Mr. James Ray, an aviation philanthropist, created the concept of the Lakeland Aero Club and even funded the program to help establish its success.
 The club started out as an after-school program available for students of the Central Florida Aerospace Academy.
-Students were able to partake in club activities such as aviation seminars, airport disaster drills, and even some ground training for private pilots.
-In February of 2015, the Lakeland Aero Club received a corporate 501(C)3 not for profit status.
+Students are able to partake in club activities such as aviation seminars, airport disaster drills, and even some ground training for private pilots.
+In February of 2015, the Lakeland Aero Club received a corporate 501(c)(3) not-for-profit status.
 During that time period, the club began to take a whole new direction.
 Mr. Ray donated a 1953 Piper Super Cub, used in the Turkish Air Force, that the members of the club would complete an extensive restoration on.
 Club members spent three years restoring that airplane and on April 1st, 2015, the FAA issued the airplanes very first U.S. Airworthiness certificate.
-After the Super Cub was complete, club members flew the airplane to Oshkosh Wisconsin for AirVenture 2015, and created a reputation for the program.
+After the Super Cub was complete, club members flew the airplane to Oshkosh Wisconsin for AirVenture 2015 and created a reputation for the program.
 Aviation related organizations from all over the country began to know the Lakeland Aero Club and some even decided to help the cause.
 In November of 2015, Mr. Ray decided to fund the construction of a 12,500-sq. ft. hangar on the SUN ‘n FUN campus.
-The hangar was built to serve the needs of the Lakeland Aero Club and provide a home to its airplanes and its members.
-As of 2017, the club has four flying airplanes, and multiple restoration projects that the students are completing.
+The hangar was built to serve the needs of the Lakeland Aero Club and provide a home to its airplanes as well as its members.
+As of 2017, the club has four flying airplanes and multiple restoration projects that the students are completing.
 The club operates under the direction of a corporate Board of Directors, with the addition of club officers and club members.
 The club will continue to grow at an unimaginable rate, and it will continue to aid in “Making Tomorrow’s Greatest Aviators, Today!”.